stephanietsuei/worst/README.md

-worst
+Worst
 =====

-Computes the worst possible error for a nonlinear dynamical system
+This Matlab toolbox computes the worst possible finite time error 2-norm of a nonlinear dynamical system with disturbance inputs, model uncertainty, and uncertain parameters.
+Please read the user manual for more information.